Logo Design Love

 Another thing is that most of those logos use a custom-made typeface, rather than going with an available one.

-I’m not too keen on the Stussy logo either.
+Vivien, I’m not too keen on the Stussy logo either.
 It’s a more stylized version of Shawn’s signature, as it progressed a little over the years.
-Cadbury is a great example, and is making me hungry. ;)

 I suspect you can’t see the Davidoff site in the UK because there is some law regarding selling tobacco products online there.